-◘ Fig. D-61 Oak forest at 2,500 m NN north of Cerro de la Muerte (Central Costa Rica) with small puya bogs in the middle.
+◘ Fig. D-61 Oak forest at 2,500 m a.s.l. north of Cerro de la Muerte (Central Costa Rica) with small Puya bogs in the middle.
 Oaks dominate, with some other tree species also admixed.
 However, the forest line is about 800 m higher (photo: Breckle).

 The shrub zone is narrow, but the shrubs also become lower further up (◘ Fig. D-62); in Costa Rica, Escallonia, Weinmannia, Myrrhodendron (shrubby Apiaceae), etc., are then replaced by bamboo (Chusquea species) as a sign of anthropogenic encroachment.

-Fig. D-62 The altitudinal stage of the scrub páramo in Ecuador lies between 3,700-4,100 m and is composed of various species of the genera Bacharis, Loricara, Chuquiraga, Ribes etc..
-They are accompanied by horst grasses (Calamagrostis effusa, Festuca subulifolia, etc.).
-(Photo: Rafiqpoor).
+Fig. D-62 The elevationalbelt of the scrub Páramo in Ecuador lies between 3,700-4,100 m and is composed of various species of the genera Bacharis, Loricarya, Chuquiraga, Ribes etc..
+They are accompanied by horst grasses (Calamagrostis effusa, Festuca subulifolia, etc.) (photo: Rafiqpoor).

 From the central Cordillera in Costa Rica (Sierra de Talamanca), which rises to almost 3,800 m (at Chirripó), very detailed studies of montane forests are available from Kapelle (1995).
 In most cases, oak species (◘ Fig. D-63) and bamboo (Chusquea) dominate, so that characterization according to dominant species is possible.
-Species diversity decreases with increasing altitude; for the woody species, this also results in a considerable change in importance, with the Rubiaceae, for example, decreasing from 2,000 m with 31 species to two species at 3,200 m (◘ Table D-1).
+Species diversity decreases with increasing elevation; for the woody species, this also results in a considerable change in importance, with the Rubiaceae, for example, decreasing from 2,000 m with 31 species to two species at 3,200 m (◘ Table D-1).

 The question of which factors are decisive for the tree line in the tropics is difficult to answer.
-The precipitation decreasing again from a certain height upwards made it seem possible that it is a dry limit.
+The precipitation decreasing again from a certain height upwards made it seem possible that it is a drought limit.
 On the other hand, it could also be a frost line, because frosts can already occur at this altitude.
 However, studies in Venezuela (Walter & Medina 1969) and Ecuador (Lauer et al. 2001, Bendix & Rafiqpoor 2006), as well as worldwide, (Körner 2012) make it likely that the soil temperature is of decisive importance, although a wide variety of factors always interact in such phenomena.
 The diurnal climate in the equatorial zone means that temperature fluctuations penetrate very little deep into the soil.
 When the soil is shaded, the temperature at a depth of about 30 cm is constant throughout the year (Walter & Medina 1969, Körner 2007) and equal to the mean annual air temperature calculated by meteorologists on the basis of their measurements.
 With a few pricks of the spade and a thermometer, it is thus possible to determine the annual temperature at any point in the tropics in a few minutes (Lauer 1982, Lauer et al. 2001).